vadymmarkov/food2fork/README.md

 - Dependency injection is implemented using factory protocols and `DependencyContainer` class, which contains all of the app's core utility objects that are directly injected as dependencies
+- The core logic of view controllers is extracted into matching logic controllers, where each action returns a new state to render as part of a completion handler.

 ## Networking